-Increased consolidation in the waste hauling business has put four garbage haulers in charge of 50% of the national market for waste hauling, and 75% of the permitted landfill capacity in major metropolitan areas, according to the Institute for Local Self-Reliance.32 They also own and operate half the Material Recovery Facilities (MRFs) in the United States.
-Those four companies are Waste Management, Republic Services, Waste Connections and Advanced Disposal.
+Increased consolidation in the waste hauling business has put four garbage haulers in charge of at least 50% of the national market for waste hauling, and 75% of the permitted landfill capacity in major metropolitan areas, according to the Institute for Local Self-Reliance.44 They also own and operate 60% the recovery facilities in the United States.45 Those four companies are Waste Management, Republic Services, Waste Connections and Advanced Disposal.

-Three of them-Waste Management, Republic Services, and Waste Connections operate in California and have contributed a total of \$3.9 million between 2013 and 2019 to local and state political campaigns, committees, measures and associations, according to filings with the California Secretary of State.
-Republic contributed \$2.3 million of that sum, while Waste Management contributed \$1.4 million.
+Three of them-Waste Management, Republic Services, and Waste Connections operate in California.
+Those three companies plus others operating in the state- Recology, Athens Services, and CR&R Waste and Recycling Services-have contributed \$2.4 million from 2017 to 2019 to local and state political campaigns, committees, measures and associations, according to filings with the California Secretary of State.
+Between 2017 and 2019, Waste Management, Recology and its PAC, Republic Services, Athens Services and others contributed \$791,000 to individual state lawmakers alone.